rjsf-team/react-jsonschema-form/packages/docs/docs/api-reference/utility-functions.md

 - string: An id for the option index based on the parent `id`

-### optionsList&lt;S extends StrictRJSFSchema = RJSFSchema>()
+### optionsList&lt;S extends StrictRJSFSchema = RJSFSchema, T = any, F extends FormContextType = any>()

-Gets the list of options from the schema.
+Gets the list of options from the `schema`.
 If the schema has an enum list, then those enum values are returned.
-The labels for the options will be extracted from the non-standard `enumNames` if it exists otherwise will be the same as the `value`.
+The labels for the options will be extracted from the non-standard, RJSF-deprecated `enumNames` if it exists, otherwise the label will be the same as the `value`.
 If the schema has a `oneOf` or `anyOf`, then the value is the list of `const` values from the schema and the label is either the `schema.title` or the value.
+If a `uiSchema` is provided and it has the `ui:enumNames` matched with `enum` or it has an associated `oneOf` or `anyOf` with a list of objects containing `ui:title` then the UI schema values will replace the values from the schema.

-NOTE: `enumNames` is deprecated and may be removed in a future major version of RJSF.
+NOTE: `enumNames` is deprecated and will be removed in a future major version of RJSF.
+Use the "ui:enumNames" property in the uiSchema instead.

 #### Parameters

 - schema: S - The schema from which to extract the options list
+- uiSchema: UiSchema<T, S, F> - The optional uiSchema from which to get alternate labels for the options

 #### Returns